advorkovyy/docker/README.md

 - `gateway` - Specify the gateway(s) for the network.
 Ex: `192.168.0.1`
 - `ip_range` - Specify a range of IPs to allocate for containers.
 Ex: `192.168.1.0/24`
 - `aux_address` - Auxillary addresses for the network.
 Ex: `['a=192.168.1.5', 'b=192.168.1.6']`
+- `container` - Container-id/name to be connected/disconnected to/from the network.
+Used only by `:connect` and `:disconnect` actions

 ### Example